Early Results from GLASS-JWST. I: Confirmation of Lensed $z\geqslant7$ Lyman-Break Galaxies Behind the Abell 2744 Cluster With NIRISS: Spectroscopic Confirmation of Galaxies With WFSS

 \subsection{Target Selection}

-Here we focus on the WFSS follow up of previously identified $z\geqslant7$ sources in the Abell 2744 cluster that fall in the NIRISS FOV, with the aim of determining their spectroscopic redshifts and/or adding UV line constraints where possible.
-Given the preliminary stage of calibrations and reference files we focus on the brighter and cleaner (from the point of view of contamination) galaxies.
-In the future, as the data and calibrations improve, we will conduct a systematic study of high-$z$ sources in the field.
-At $z\geqslant7$, the filters adopted by GLASS-ERS allow for spectral coverage of the Lyman-break, Ly$\alpha$, and \NV\ emission out to $z\sim7.2-17.0$, as well as \CIV\ out to $z\sim13.5$, \HeII\ and \OIII] out to $z\sim12.5$, and \CIII] out to $z\sim11.0$.
+Here we focus on the WFSS follow up of previously identified $z\geqslant7$ sources in the Abell 2744 cluster that (i) fall in the NIRISS FOV, and (ii) are sufficiently bright to be reliably detected via continuum measurements, with the aim of determining their spectroscopic redshifts.
+At $z\geqslant7$, the filters adopted by GLASS-ERS allow for spectral coverage of the Lyman-break out to $z\sim7.2-17.0$.
+Additionally, the filters also cover emission lines such as Ly$\alpha$ and \NV\ emission out to $z\sim17.0$, \CIV\ out to $z\sim13.5$, \HeII\ and \OIII] out to $z\sim12.5$, and \CIII] out to $z\sim11.0$.